 Television on the Internet

-Cut the cord!
 Television viewing has changed dramatically in the last several years.
-The traditional "tube" that sat in a common area of the home with a rabbit ear antenna or a cable connection has given way to a wide variety of hardware and software options that provide television content, like serial TV shows, movies, etc. without the need to be connected to a cable provider or antenna.
-Programming is instead, delivered or "streamed" across the Internet.
+The traditional “tube” that sat in a common area of the home with a rabbit-ear antenna or a cable connection has given way to a wide variety of hardware and software options that provide television content, like serial TV shows and movies, without the need to be connected to a cable provider or antenna.
+Programming is instead, delivered or “streamed” across the Internet.
 Some of these options may enhance TV viewing for consumers with low vision.

 Chromecast is just one example of several products that are redefining what it means to interact with TV.
 Before looking at the others, let’s take a look at how television has changed.